jsilva83/streamlit_102/README.md

 # How to run this application.

-execute in the terminal > streamlit -run app.py
+execute in the terminal > streamlit run app.py